SuperDOS/Intune-USB-Creator/README.md

 To create WinPE media you will need Windows ADK.

-Download adkwinpesetup.exe from https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install
+Download adkwinpesetup.exe from [https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)

+Run adkwinpesetup.exe /installpath c:\temp\adkoffline /quiet

 this will give you these paths

-"C:\Temp\adk\adkoffline\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\Media"
+"C:\Temp\adkoffline\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\Media"

-"C:\Temp\adk\adkoffline\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\en-us"
+"C:\Temp\adkoffline\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\en-us"

-"C:\Temp\adk\adkoffline\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\WinPE_OCs"
+"C:\Temp\adkoffline\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\WinPE_OCs"

 The directory "pe-files" contains three files

-**PCPKsp.dll** - needed to be able to extract hash from the machine in WinPE
+**PCPKsp.dll** - needed to be able to extract hash from the machine in WinPE, need to get your own copy from a C:\Windows\System32 on a Windows 10/11 machine

 **startnet.cmd** - command file that starts Intune USB Creator